 With such diversity at Heritage, it’s no surprise that there are countless different traditions families choose to honor during the holiday season.
 From watching Charlie Brown to running a 5K, here are some of student’s favorite ways to celebrate Thanksgiving.

 Senior Jake Zeng opts to replace the traditional turkey at dinner with a duck instead.
-Pekin ducks can often be used by the Chinese to symbolize traditional, gourmet cultural food.
+Peking ducks can often be used by the Chinese to symbolize traditional, gourmet cultural food.
 “Thanksgiving isn’t a Chinese holiday and we eat duck outside of holiday occasions, but Chinese families who have immigrated to America have adopted our traditions,” Zeng said.

 Junior Anagha Iyer participates in a wholesome tradition, as she attempts to bake a sweet treat every holiday season.
 “I try to make an apple pie every year, though I have yet to be successful,” Iyer said.
 “I love relaxing and de-stressing during break, and this is the perfect way to enjoy my time.”